Just because you don’t eat meat, doesn’t mean you can’t get protein! Chicken, fish, pork, and beef aren’t the only ways to get your protein count.

 We have a list of some of the most protein-packed legumes below, based on cooked legumes (when they're uncooked, their protein count differs because the number of beans in a cup changes).

 - Kidney beans* (15.4 grams per cup)

 - Navy beans* (15 grams per cup)

-Pro tip: Dried beans are the cheapest but require a lot more soaking and prep time so if you want something more convenient, canned beans are perfectly ok.
+Pro tip: Dried beans are the cheapest but require a lot more soaking and prep time so if you want something more convenient, going with low-sodium canned beans is a-ok!

 - Amaranth* (28.2 grams per cup)